 Export Controls

-Basic export controls training is encouraged for all faculty and staff, but is required for those people involved in projects where export controlled technology, software or equipment will be used, accessed or communicated about.
-Training is available via the Collaborative Institutional Training Initiative (CITI).
+The University has policies, procedures, and training to assist faculty and staff with export control compliance.
+Basic export control training is encouraged for all faculty and staff and may be required for individuals involved in projects with export-controlled technology, software, equipment, materials, or technical data.
+Training is available through the Collaborative Institutional Training Initiative (CITI).

-To speak with someone about export controls and their impact on your research or travel, contact:
+For questions about export controls and their impact on research, international collaborations, shipments, foreign travel, or sponsored projects, contact:

 Robin Broussard